By Rebel Brown, Market Strategist and Turnaround Expert

 And so he cofounded Cellar Angels with his wife.
 He then hired several people, brought in individuals smarter than he to create a website and unprecedented access to some of Napa and Sonoma’s best wines.
 And Cellar Angels began.

 Martin is a big believer in small business – and the small wineries were the ones that being hurt in the new economy.
 Cellar Angels works with small wineries to help them connect directly with customers bypassing hefty markups by distributors and retailers.
 These are wines not often found in local stores, but rather gracing higher end restaurants due to their limited supply.
 Cellar Angel customers get great wines at lower cost than they would ever see through regular distribution channel.

 Each and every wine purchase from Cellar Angels supports charity.
-Cellar Angel’s donates 10% of their net proceeds to the charity of your choice (from their supported charities, each and every one a great choice.)
+Cellar Angel’s donates a portion of proceeds to the charity of your choice (from their supported charities, each and every one a great choice.)

-Since Cellar Angels launched last October, they’ve held seven “virtual” events –where members have saved as much as 60% and helped seven different small business wineries to move major inventory – supporting their success in this new economy.
+Since Cellar Angels launched last October, they’ve held seven “virtual” events –where members have access to hidden wine gems and helped seven different small business wineries to have a larger national audience– supporting their success in this new economy.
 Those seven events have helped seven small wineries, supoprted charities and shared great wine at reasonable prices with the Cellar “angels”.

 The virtual events also reflect Martin’s passion to share with others.
 As he told me, “Not everyone gets to see the beauty of a Napa or Sonoma vineyard.
 Or get to meet these incredible people behind these great wines.
 I’m blessed to get to do both as part of my business.
 I wanted our customers to share in each wineries glory – so we designed the events to do just that.”